kym150/spotify/EDA.md

 * Context - what a person wants to listen to is emotion, location, time, weather and event-dependent, and music generators must find ways to update according to these contextual factors.
 * A lack of contextual information (in the cold start problem).

+The literature also covers a number of ways to determine song 'similarity', for example by looking at musical tempo, instrumental, or timbre similarity.
+However, we felt that this methods don't account for the importance of recognition, or in other words the enjoyment people get from listening to songs they have already heard.

 **Sources**

+Berenzweig, Adam, Beth Logan, Daniel P.W.
+Ellis and Brian Whitman.
+A Large-Scale Evaluation of Acoustic and Subjective Music Similarity Measures.
+Proceedings of the ISMIR International Conference on Music Information Retrieval (Baltimore, MD), 2003, pp. 99?105.

+Logan, B., A Content-Based Music Similarity Function, (Report CRL 2001/02) Compaq Computer Corporation Cambridge Research Laboratory, Technical Report Series (Jun.
+2001).

 “Spotify - Statistics & Facts - Statista.”
 Accessed December 11, 2018. https://www.statista.com/topics/2075/spotify/.

 Shedl, M., Peter Knees, and Fabien Gouyon, New Paths in Music Recommender Systems, RecSys'17 tutorial, http://www.cp.jku.at/tutorials/mrs_recsys_2017/slides.pdf; Logan, B., A Content-Based Music Similarity Function, (Report CRL2001/02) Compaq Computer Corporation Cambridge Research Laboratory, Technical Report Series (Jun.
 2001).